JoelLindow/night_writer/README.md

 .0
 ```

-* Numeral Indicator (suggests that following braille character is a number)
+* (Optional Extension) Numeral Indicator (suggests that following braille character is a number)
 ```
 .0
 .0